The Renaissance and the Baroque period in Italian Art History

 Art history: The Renaissance and The Baroque period in Italian Art History

-On site visits: 4 full day excursions (Rome, Florence, Naples, Caserta).
+On site visits: 3 full day excursions (Baroque Naples, Renaissance Naples, Caserta Royal Palace).

 Number of Credits: 3 credits

 At the completion of this art history course, participants will:

 - Have a clear understanding of the the main features of the Renaissance and Baroque in Italy

 - Be able to identify and understand the key trends in art and architecture of the High Renaissance and Baroque periods in Italy with a particular reference to the Neapolitan Baroque

 - Be able to evaluate the works produced by artists in these periods, in particular the works of art analyzed during the guided visits to Rome, Florence and Naples.